confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 the API responds with a single response.

-The WHERE clause must contain a single primary-key to retrieve and may optionally include bounds on `WINDOWSTART` and `WINDOWEND` if the materialized table is windowed.
+The WHERE clause must contain a single primary-key to retrieve and may optionally include bounds on WINDOWSTART if the materialized table is windowed.
 For more information, see
 [Time and Windows in ksqlDB](../../concepts/time-and-windows-in-ksqldb-queries.md).